-ABS Brake System: Channels
+ABS Brake System Channels

+Different manufacturers use different names and configurations to provide skid control.
 Channels classify ABS systems.
-The simplest system is the one-channel two-wheel system that has one circuit that controls hydraulic pressure to both rear wheels.
-This system uses one speed sensor that is bolted to the axle housing.
-This lone sensor inputs a signal for control of both the left and the right rear hydraulic brake circuits.
+The most straightforward system is the one-channel two-wheel with one circuit controlling hydraulic pressure to both rear wheels.
+This system uses a one-speed sensor bolted to the axle housing.
+This lone sensor inputs a signal to control both rear hydraulic brake circuits.
 A two-channel, two-wheel system has a wheel speed sensor and hydraulic circuit dedicated to each rear brake circuit.

-Different manufacturers use different names and configurations to provide skid control.
-A wheel speed sensor sends a signal to the ABS controller, and the controller compares this data to the preset data and parameters stored in its memory.
-The controller then sends a signal to an actuator valve located in the hydraulic brake actuator to hold, decrease or increase pressure to the desired brake circuit.
+A wheel speed sensor sends a signal to the ABS controller.
+The controller compares this data to the preset data and parameters stored in its memory.
+Next, the controller powers the circuit's valve in the hydraulic brake modulator to hold, decrease, or increase hydraulic pressure to the brake circuit.

 The diagonal-split systems on older front-wheel-drive vehicles use two-wheel speed sensors to control four wheels.
 They offer steering control as well as skid control.
 The LF circuit shares the same modulation as the right rear, and the RF wheel speed sensor shares the same hydraulic control as the left rear.